 Stacey Rathert is an artist originally from the way outs of Kansas, also known as the small farming community of Lancaster.
 Rathert received her Bachelor of Fine Arts and Bachelor of Science in Education in 2011 from Fort Hays State University, Hays, Kansas.
-She then made an epic voyage to the south to receive her Masters of Fine Arts from the University of Mississippi, Oxford, in 2015.
+She then made an epic Uhaul voyage to the south to receive her Master of Fine Arts from the University of Mississippi, Oxford, in 2015.
 Currently Rathert is an instructor at the U of M in the sculpture and foundations department.

 To view Stacey’s work, please visit the Department of Art & Art History’s Flickr page.